Get to know your trainers: Geoff Prudence, Effective Management of Operational Risk in Buildings trainer

 Full name: Geoff Prudence C.Eng FCIBSE FRICS FIWFM MIoD

-Topic area: Design/Ops Impact, Maintenance Strategies, Effective Operational Risk Management, Leadership and Management Development.
+Areas of expertise: Design/Ops Impact, Maintenance Strategies, Effective Operational Risk Management, Leadership and Management Development.

 CIBSE Trainer since: 2019

 Tell us a little about yourself

 I have been in the industry over 40 years private and public industry, including the banking sector, critical environments, large property portfolios, Transport/Rail Infrastructure, Local Authorities, District /Regional Government and the Education sector, with particular emphasis in recent years with leading change and business transformation.
 I have been active within CIBSE over 25 years, including being Chair of CIBSE Facilities Management.

 What made you become a CIBSE trainer?

 I have been a Director and senior level Tutor/Coach for many years within industry.
 I believe CIBSE needs to develop membership in the Maintenance/Risk, Leadership and Development, which are areas that I can help learners with, from my wide experience.

 As a new trainer, what are you most looking forward to?

 Engaging and developing as many attendees as possible.